Table of Contents

 For example, a user entering a specific segment can be a trigger.
 Action refers to your activities once the trigger is activated.
 For example, sending an email to the users entering a specific segment is an action.

 Some flows have a filter.
-A filter is designed to check whether a user meets specific characteristics or not.
+A filter is designed to check whether a user meets specific characteristics.
 For example, you can say that segmenting the audience based on whether they are premium subscribers or not is a filter.

 Trigger: A user submits a form and downloads a lead magnet (e.g., white paper, research, eBook, etc.) from your website.